CFP® Module 1 — Investment Planning Specialist

 What you'll learn

-- Quantitative techniques — TVM, returns, risk, correlation
+- Quantitative techniques — TVM, NPV, IRR, returns (arithmetic, geometric, money-weighted, time-weighted)

 - 1Module 1.1